imliam/gitghost/README.md

 # GitGhost

-GitGhost is a command-line tool that mirrors your Git activity from one repository to another, allowing you to synchronize commits from a private repository (e.g., on GitLab) to a dummy repository on GitHub.
+GitGhost is a command-line tool that mirrors your Git activity from one repository to another, allowing you to synchronize your commit history from a private repository (e.g., on GitLab) to a dummy repository on GitHub.

-This helps maintain a more accurate graph to show your coding habits without exposing your private repository's contents to a third party service.
+This helps maintain a more accurate graph to show your real coding habits without exposing your private repository's contents to a third party service.

-GitHub contribution graph:
+GitHub activity graph before using GitGhost:
 ![Before](./assets/before.png)

-GitHub AND private GitLab contribution graph:
+GitHub activity graph after syncing work activity using GitGhost:
 ![After](./assets/after.png)

 ## Features